tjohann/led_dot_matrix_clock/README.md

 LED-Dot-matrix based clock
 ===============

 This is my LED-Dot-matrix based clock.
+The purpose of this repo is to collect all software components into one place.
+The project has a lot different programs and daemons.
+Therefore i would need a lot of repos but to make it cleaner it's a in this repo below src.

+     tempd -> a temperature daemon
+     matrixd -> a daemon to controll the led-dot-matrix ...

 Preparation (toolchain)
 -------------------

+To build the software on your linux host you need a crosstool chain.
+I already provide one for armel/arm926 devices.
+To get them you have to clone the sdk repo into your home directory and follow the instructions.

-Clone the toolchain repo into your home directory:
+Clone toolchain repo:

         git clone https://github.com/tjohann/arm926_sdk.git